aporlowski/pi-sdr/README.md

 5. Next we will install the libvolk2-bin profiler to optimize our machines radio processing

 ```
-sudo apt-get install libvolk2-bin   (Ubuntu only, if using older ubuntu use libvolk1-bin)
+sudo apt-get install libvolk2-bin  # (Ubuntu only, if using an older ubuntu distrobution you will use libvolk1-bin)
-volk_profile (ubuntu and pi-topOS)
+volk_profile # (ubuntu and pi-topOS)
 ```

 Running this program creates a configuration file in `$HOME/.volk/volk_config` that contains the best architecture and function calls to process radio signals on your computer.